mirumee/ariadne-website/docs/api-reference.md

 #### `introspection`

-If `False` will prevent clients from introspecting the schema, returning an error in the response.
+If `False` will prevent clients from introspecting the schema, returning an error when any of introspection fields such as `__schema` are queried.

+Disabling introspection will also disable the GraphQL Playground, resulting in error 405 "method not allowed" being returned for GET requests.

 #### `validation_rules`